kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

  I definently want to utilize the motor drivers and IR sensors.
 This will save a lot of work testing new components and the wiring harnesses are already built.
 That being said I need to get into the STM32f030 and rewrite the firmware.
 Below is a picture of the PCB, and I believe I have found a UART port I may be able to utilize.

  ![Front of v3s PCB](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/frontofIlifev3s_pcb.jpg)

+ And on the back I have soldered some jumper wires so I can easily connect/disconnect to this header.

  ![Back of PCB](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/backofIlifePCB.jpg)

  I've built a control box and small 1DoF ultasonic detection system I wish to place on the end of a stepper driven 2DoF arm.
 I would like to use the original PCB because I don't really want to spend the time reintegrating these sensors and myster stepper driver boards.